 Connecticut Public is proud to participate in the Report for America initiative, a national service program that places talented, emerging journalists into local newsrooms to report on under-reported issues and communities through its reporting corps.
 An initiative of The GroundTruth Project, Report for America addresses an urgent need in journalism at a time when news deserts are widening across the country.

-Brenda León covers the Latino community in Connecticut, which represents 15% of the state’s population.
-Working in tandem with journalists from GFR Media in Puerto Rico, León chronicles the experience of Puerto Ricans with ties to both Connecticut and the island.
+Brenda León covers the Latino community in Connecticut, which represents 17% of the state’s population.
+Working in tandem with journalists from GFR Media in Puerto Rico, León has chronicled the experience of Puerto Ricans with ties to both Connecticut and the island.
 Additional coverage includes stories about racial and wealth-based disparities in health, education, and criminal justice, as well as immigration reporting distributed regionally by the New England New Collaborative.
 Recent reports include a local project celebrating Black, Latinx, and indigenous changemakers and how Hartford’s Park Street has been affected by the COVID-19 pandemic.

 León previously covered the recovery efforts following Hurricane Maria in Puerto Rico during her internship at The Center for Investigative Journalism in Puerto Rico.
 A graduate from Lehman College at the City University of New York, she focused on broadcast journalism with a concentration in political science.
 During her time there she was a host at WWRL La Invasora 1600 AM.
 Her work has been published in The Gothamist, Manhattan Neighborhood Network (MNN), El Deadline and The Mott Haven Herald.
 A Bronx native, León is a recent graduate from The Craig Newmark Graduate School of Journalism, where she obtained her master’s in Spanish-language journalism.